isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 * Students must wear school attire (e.g. full school uniform or half uniform i.e. PE T-shirt with pants or shorts for boys/PE T-shirt with skirts for girls or approved CCA attire) <u>when they come back to school</u> for any activities on Saturdays and during school holidays.
 * Should students need to wear either a jacket, cardigan or pullover, it must be dark/white colour (i.e. blue, black, grey and white).
 Please note that there should not be any _large_ logos of brands, advertisements or designs on them.
 * Students must wear plain white socks with white colour shoes that may have simple, dark/white coloured patterns/logos (i.e. blue, black, grey and white).
 The inner lining should be lightly coloured (i.e. white, light grey, etc).
-* Wearing sandals or flip-flops is permissible only when accompanied by medical reasons.
+* Wearing sandals or flip-flops is permissible <u>only when accompanied by medical reasons</u>.
 In such cases, students must produce a medical certificate or report.
 * Students must wear the school tie on Tuesdays or Thursdays during School Assembly and stipulated school functions.

 **(b) Personal Grooming**
 * All students must be neat in appearance.
 * Keep fingernails short and clean.
 No varnish is allowed.
-* The following are NOT ALLOWED for all students:
+* The following are <u>NOT ALLOWED</u> for all students:
 * Wearing tattoos (including henna art) on any part of the body.
 * Wearing coloured/fanciful contact lenses or outlandish/tinted  spectacles.
 * Wearing all forms of jewellery and accessories, e.g. caps, piercings (eg: nose and tongue), necklaces, bracelets and rings.